Aubrey Franklin Hess: Methodist Protestant Church in Buckhannon, West Virginia

 Following his one-year assignment in Kansas City in 1909, Hess accepted the pastorate of the Methodist Protestant Church in Buckhannon, West Virginia.
-Hess extended his denominational activities to the local level allowing his name to be offered for the presidency for the West Virginia Methodist Protestant Conference.
+Hess extended his denominational activities to the local level allowing his name to be offered for the presidency of the West Virginia Methodist Protestant Conference.
 Hess led on early balloting, but when notified by telegram that his ill wife had taken a turn for the worse, he withdrew his name from consideration.

 College president

-Two years later in 1911, Hess resigned his pastorate in West Virginia and moved to Ohio to accept the position of president of West Lafayette College.
+Two years later, in 1911, Hess resigned his pastorate in West Virginia and moved to Ohio to accept the position of president of West Lafayette College.

 West Lafayette College, incorporated in 1900, was the newest of the educational institutions maintained by the Methodist Protestant Church.
 In the public announcement of Hess's appointment as the college president, a Ph.D. academic credential was associated with Hess.
 No earlier public record had reported that Hess had achieved such a degree.
 It is assumed that the college conferred an honorary degree to the incoming president.

 Among the actions taken by Hess as president at West Lafayette College was his proposal to consolidate his college with the Michigan-based Adrian College, another Methodist Protestant Church educational institution.
 The West Lafayette College trustees, however, voted to surrender control of the college to the General Conference of the Methodist Protestant Church for liquidation.
 At the 1916 Methodist Protestant quadrennial conference, the matter was resolved with the decision to consolidate the two colleges to Adrian, Michigan.
 Hess was appointed as Adrian's new president.

 Hess remained at Adrian College until he resigned in 1917 to resume pastoral duties at the First Congregational Church of Manistee in Michigan.

 First Congregational Church of Manistee

 There is little in the public record on Hess's pastorate in Manistee (1917–1921).
-The only contemporary comment on Hess's pastorate is offered in a history written of the Manistee church.

-“The Reverend Dr. A. F. Hess was a man with a ‘brilliant mind and an eloquent tongue.’
+The only contemporary comment on Hess's pastorate is offered in a history written of the Manistee church."The Reverend Dr. A. F. Hess was a man with a ‘brilliant mind and an eloquent tongue.’
 He made patriotic addresses all over the country.
 He formed a group of around 100 men to discuss the war and other questions of the day.
-He gave a series of lectures on psychology.”

-During his Manistee pastorate, Hess was also recognized by the American City bureau as one of America's 100 best speakers in the United States.
+He gave a series of lectures on psychology."During his Manistee pastorate, Hess was also recognized by the American City Bureau as one of America's 100 best speakers in the United States.